Why Do My Arms Go Numb When I Sleep?

 - Invest in a pressure relieving mattress that envelops your body and supports the sensitive pressure points of the back, hips, and shoulders

-Your pillow can have a significant impact on your quality of sleep.
+Your pillow can also have a significant impact on your quality of sleep.
 If your head is adequately supported that ensures your neck is supported, therefore, aligning the spine for a more restful sleep.

 The same can be said for your bed.
 Sleeping on a pressure relieving mattress is more beneficial to your sleep health because your most vulnerable hip, back, and shoulder areas receive greater support.